manofgod747/IQ-Test/README.md

 Something that is intelligent must be able to hold facts in memory and deduce conclusions.
 It is assumed that memories are stored in the brain.
 Higher intelligence has higher capacity for holding facts, i.e. more memory.
 Higher intelligence has higher capabilities to deduce auxiliary facts from the state of facts.

+Hypothesis

+Intelligence increases exponentionally in relation to increased neuron count